F. C. Barnes

-Reverend Fair Cloth ("F. C.", or "Faircloth") Barnes (June 22, 1929 – July 11, 2011) was an American gospel musician, and the founding pastor of Red Budd Holy Church, Rocky Mount, North Carolina.
+Reverend Fair Cloth "F. C." Barnes (June 22, 1929 – July 11, 2011) was an American gospel musician, and the founding pastor of Red Budd Holy Church, Rocky Mount, North Carolina.
 His recorded music career began in 1983, with the album Rough Side of the Mountain, released by Atlanta International Records (AIR Gospel); all his fifteen albums were on that label.
 That album reached no. 1 in the Billboard magazine Gospel Albums chart, and six others entered the top twenty.

 Early life

 Barnes was born on June 22, 1929, in Rocky Mount, North Carolina, as Fair Cloth Barnes.
 He was reared in the church at Marks Chapel Baptist Church, where he sang in the choir.
 He became a minister in 1955.
 He studied at United Christian College, Goldsboro, North Carolina, where in 1959 he earned his doctoral degree.
 He thereafter founded and preached at Red Budd Holy Church, and traveled with Rev. Janice Brown around North Carolina singing at churches.